 This allows companies to receive proceeds from unpaid invoices.
-This helps small businesses finance short-term expenses by turning unpaid invoices into cash.
-Invoice factoring can be an excellent option if your company is facing financial difficulties and needs cash right away.
+Small business invoice factors enables companies like yours to finance short-term expenses by turning unpaid invoices into cash.
+It can be an excellent option if your company is facing financial difficulties and needs cash right away.

 How does invoice factoring work?

 Businesses typically will invoice clients for services performed.
 Some invoices get paid immediately, while others are due for payment in a few months.
-Invoice factoring companies, such as TAFS, review each invoice and the creditworthiness of the paying customer.
+Invoice factoring companies review each invoice and the creditworthiness of the paying customer.
 If the company approves the invoice, it will pay the entire invoice at a discount.
 Business owners receive immediate access to most of the invoice funds.
 The invoice factoring company makes a profit once the customer pays off the invoice.

 Who uses invoice factoring?